REMOTE EDUCATION PROVISION – INFORMATION FOR PARENTS

 • We have revised room timetables to accommodate groups/classes within their own ‘Zoned areas’ to minimise whole-classes moving between classrooms:

-o Key Stage 3 classes will be assigned a teaching room where the majority of their lessons will take place.
+o Key Stage 3 classes are assigned a teaching room where the majority of their lessons will take place.
 Other lessons will either take place in their Teaching Zone or in specialist teaching areas.

-• Students will be seated side by side and facing front and unnecessary furniture has been removed.
+• Students are seated side by side and facing front and unnecessary furniture has been removed.

-• Breaks and Lunchtimes will be accommodated within the separate ‘Zones’ and all will bring in ‘packed-lunches’/snacks/drinks to avoid gathering in the canteen and queueing areas.
-The size and movement limitations of key areas (pinch-points and queuing restrictions) of the canteen make it unsafe to operate under the present guidance.
+• Breaks and Lunchtimes are accommodated within the separate ‘Zones’ and some students may be asked to bring in ‘packed-lunches’/snacks/drinks to avoid gathering in the canteen and queueing areas.
+The size and movement limitations of key areas (pinch-points and queuing restrictions) of the canteen make it unsafe to operate as normal under the present guidance.

 • Playgrounds and outdoor spaces are divided to minimise mixing between groups – we will consider using ‘Tweedies’ playing field for Years 9, 10 and 11 during good weather.

-• Well-ventilated shelters are being purchased to extend the covered areas available for students, particularly during wet Breaks and Lunchtimes.
+• Well-ventilated shelters have been purchased to extend the covered areas available for students, particularly during wet Breaks and Lunchtimes.

 • I would ask that parents/carers minimise waiting times and avoid stopping/chatting when dropping off/collecting your children: it is important to keep routes to and from the Academy as clear as possible at all times, please.

-• Teach an ambitious and broad curriculum in all subjects from the start of the autumn term, but make use of existing flexibilities to create time to cover the most important missed content.
+• Teach an ambitious and broad curriculum in all subjects, making use of existing flexibilities to create time to cover the most important missed content.

 • Aim to return to the Academy’s normal curriculum in all subjects by summer term 2021.